NFollett89/live-portfolio/README.md

   - C. Misc. custom pipeline
   - D. Just run it locally, I'm one person and have other stuff to do!
 - [ ] Plan more things!

+## 💡 Ideas for later...
+- [ ] Pull Spotify tracks from Git history and create a playlist
+    - Any line of a commit message may be `[Music] TITLE, ARTIST, SPOTIFY_TRACK_URL`